Protect your account with an extra layer of security using randomly generated codes sent to your device at login.

 4. Enter the six-digit code sent to the provided phone number.

 SMS verification is now enabled and you’re enrolled in multi-factor authentication.
-You will receive a new, random code with each login attempt going forward.
+With each login attempt going forward, you will receive a new, random code.